rom8726/chaoskit/README.md

 ## Overview

 ChaosKit enables systematic testing of system reliability and resilience through controlled fault injection and invariant validation.
 The framework is designed to detect issues that traditional unit and integration tests often miss, such as infinite rollback loops, goroutine leaks, and unbounded recursion in saga orchestrators and workflow engines.

+**⚠️ Important**: ChaosKit is designed for **proactive chaos engineering** - it works best when integrated into your code from the start.
+Most injection methods require adding chaos hooks to your code (except ToxiProxy for network chaos).
+This makes ChaosKit ideal for new projects or when you can modify the code being tested.

+**Key Philosophy**: Build resilient systems by designing them to be testable with chaos from day one, rather than retrofitting chaos testing into existing code.

 ## Key Capabilities